Skip to content

 );

-// author name will be repeated for each book title:
+// author name will be repeated for every book title:

 await db.author.join('books').select('name', 'books.title');